 One of the biggest problems when attacking submissions from the back is hand fighting.
 Every time you try to set a column grip or sink it on around the neck, your opponent pause your hands away and stops you from progressing.

-One of the simplest ways is to neutralise their hand fighting defence is to control one of your opponents arms with your legs.
+One of the best ways is to neutralise their hand fighting defence is to control one of your opponents arms with your legs.

 Trapping one of their arms will mean you have to both arms free to attack their neck while they only have one to defend.
 If you achieve this, the odds are heavily in your favour that you will get a submission.